Transparency International Russia: Activities

-"Transparency International Russia" also prepared rankings assessing the effectiveness of corporate anti-corruption programs.
+Transparency International Russia also prepared rankings assessing the effectiveness of corporate anti-corruption programs.
 Its reports on corruption were used by foreign politicians and international organizations.
 Activists cooperated with the Joint Research Centre, the Romanian Academic Society, and with the Higher School of Economics, where they created a project-based training laboratory for anti-corruption policy.
 They provided support to other civic NGOs and served as media experts.

 In addition, the organization educated the public about anti-corruption measures.
-In 2009 "Transparency International Russia" launched on its website the "Anti-Corruption First Aid" and the "Anti-Corruption Journal," which offered citizens help in drafting complaints against corrupt officials.
+In 2009 Transparency International Russia launched on its website the 'Anti-Corruption First Aid' and the Anti-Corruption Journal, which offered citizens help in drafting complaints against corrupt officials.
 Activists held forums, lectures and social campaigns.
 For example, in 2011, together with the International Youth Human Rights Movement, they conducted the campaign "Five Simple and Clear Amendments for the Police," which promoted straightforward changes to the "On Police" law to increase transparency in police work.
 One of the amendments adopted into the law was the mandatory wearing of a badge with the officer's photo and details.
 Later, activists held the "Day of Checking Documents," verifying that on-duty police officers wore their chest badges.
-In addition, "TI Russia" ran the campaign "Corruption Kills," which drew public attention to deaths caused by officials' negligence.
+In addition, TI–Russia ran the campaign "Corruption Kills," which drew public attention to deaths caused by officials' negligence.
 In October 2014 activists published a brochure on drafting and implementing codes of ethics for NGOs.
 Together with Republic.ru they released the podcast "Is It Legal?" which in 2020 was included among the best in the "Blagosfera" ranking.

 Leadership

-General directors of "Transparency International Russia":
+The General directors of Transparency International Russia were: